jwkirchenbauer/lightning/lit_cml/README.md

 # DEV LOG

+- fsdp, after separating out the `setup` calls for model and optim, throws a known-ish error about uniform requires-grads, where the offending seems to be that positional embed in the dummy trasnformer
+- tested out some bsz configs to try and OOM, able to, but might be some odd autoscaling happening w/ precision vs bsz? idk
+- manually setting up Fabric parameters
+- have to launch an srun job with name as "interactive"
 - had to fix the minimal transformer example to get the starting code to run
+- warning a matmul precision probably only for demo
+    - You are using a CUDA device ('NVIDIA RTX A5000') that has Tensor Cores.
+To properly utilize them, you should set `torch.set_float32_matmul_precision('medium' | 'high')` which will trade-off precision for performance.
+For more details, read https://pytorch.org/docs/stable/generated/torch.set_float32_matmul_precision.html#torch.set_float32_matmul_precision

 ## Transformers